21 Jul Top 10 Proofreading Tips for Businesses and Professionals

 Does the above look okay to you?
 If so, read it again with your ‘proofreading’ hat on!

-5. Seek out a second pair of eyes: As we do tend to mentally ‘filter out’ mistakes when we know what should be there, it’s a good idea to ask a colleague or friend to give your work a read for you.
+5. Seek out a second pair of eyes for proofreading: As we do tend to mentally ‘filter out’ mistakes when we know what should be there, it’s a good idea to ask a colleague or friend to give your work a read for you.

 6. Step away for a while: It’s important, where at all possible, to take a break and return to your work to check it.
 You’ll be amazed how much this opens your eyes to any errors and helps you to separate the proverbial wood from the trees.